 Our products are handcrafted from worn and discarded sailboat sails.
 We use wasted materials like this because they already exist.
-Our process of re-manufacturing does not contribute to the endless demand for virgin materials, we can make durable, quality, and sustainable goods without sacrificing the environment.
+Our process of re-manufacturing does not contribute to the endless demand for virgin materials, you can expect durable, quality, and sustainable goods without sacrificing the environment.

 Since our inception we are proud to have recovered over 2500lbs of plastic, textile waste.

 "I've owned two beach bags for around a year and have been thrilled with how well they've held up.
 They're cute, durable and easy to wash!"

 "I love it!
 I use it as a makeup bag and it’s the perfect size!
 I love that it’s tough and easy to clean.
 Also that it’s made of recycled sails from right here in Florida!"

 "I love the white crispness of the sail fabric and, of course, the GARNET handles and trim!! "

 Over 22,000 tons of plastic makes its way to the oceans.
 Every day.

 We create solutions that actively combat the threat of plastic in our environment.